kirsis/terraform-aws-ecs-fargate/README.md

 ## Input values

-* name_preffix: Name preffix for resources on AWS.
+* name_prefix: Name preffix for resources on AWS.
 * profile: AWS API key credentials to use.
 * region: AWS Region the infrastructure is hosted in.
 * vpc_id: ID of the VPC.